 When I spoke to the social worker, she confirmed what I had heard about timeouts.
-She explained that it is far more powerful to connect with the child and discuss the impact of his behaviour than to use punishment.
+She explained that it is far more powerful to connect with the child, find out the root of the misbehaviour and discuss the impact of his choice than to use punishment.

 When I started digging into newspaper and research articles, I discovered that in around the time that Gen Xers were born, there was an influx of research against spanking.
-Specifically, an increase corporal punishment correlated with an increase in mental illness and aggression in children.
+Specifically these studies found that an increase corporal punishment correlated with an increase in mental illness and aggression in children.
 A 50-year meta analysis from the University of Michigan and the University of Austin Texas found that kids who were spanked were more likely to exhibit antisocial behaviour, aggression, mental health problems, and cognitive difficulties.